xiahouzuoxin/xiahouzuoxin.github.io/content/posts/LTVPredictionInInstallmentScenarios/index.md

 - [_ADSNet: Cross-Domain LTV Prediction_(2024)](https://arxiv.org/abs/2406.10517) addresses the domain shift challenge when combining internal and external data sources, using a Siamese network and domain adaptation techniques.

+#### Exponential or Survival Model

-And also some cases where applied pri-knowledge to modeling the LTV directly.
-For example, an `exponential` function or survival function, by given the input features $x$ and retention month $m$, the `exponential` function should like:
+To model the revenue sequence and to keep the monotonicity, we applied pri-knowledge to modeling the LTV directly.
+For example, an `exponential` function or survival function, by given the input features $x$ and retention month $m$, then we fitting the `exponential` function, which like:

 $$
 f(m) = a \cdot \left(1 - e^{-bm}\right) + c + d m
 $$

 The model returns the _per-month forecasted revenue/commission_ for months 1..M as `output`, along with the latent coefficients.
 This `exponential` component can be viewed as a prior or baseline forecast of commission trajectories.
 But it suffers from the limitations of exponential pri-knowledge, where most of the scenarios are not satisfied.

 ## 3. Our Method